 Another response is to embrace some version of nominalism about abstract objects.
 According to views of this sort, there are no abstract objects.
 Rather, there are only concrete objects.
 Nominalists account for the data appealed to in arguments for platonism in a variety of ways.
 (To simplify, let us focus on nominalism about universals.)
 Predicate nominalists try to account for the data of one-over-many arguments by saying that (e.g.) there is no universal—redness—that many particular objects have.
 Rather, there are just particular red things, and we apply the predicate “red” to all of them.
 Similarly, concept nominalists (or conceptualists) say that there are only particular red things, and that to say that each among a plurality of things is red is just to say that each one falls under our concept of redness.
 Others—class nominalists—say that redness is to be identified with the class of all and only red things.
 Yet others—resemblance nominalists—say that something is red just in case it resembles the red things.
 Finally, trope nominalists take tropes (i.e., concrete, particular property-instances, such as a particular red patch on the surface of a billiard ball) to be fundamental constituents of concrete reality, in addition to ordinary physical objects.
 According to trope nominalists, redness is to be identified with the plurality or class of red tropes.

-With a version of nominalism in hand, one might aim to rationally resist platonism by using it as the basis for a response to one-over-any and indispensability arguments.
+With a version of nominalism in hand, one might aim to rationally resist platonism by using it as the basis for a response to one-over-many and indispensability arguments.
 In response to the former, one might argue that a particular nominalist theory of (say) universals explains the data of (e.g.) resemblance at least as well as platonism.
 And in response to the latter, one might resist premise 2 of the indispensability argument by offering nominalistic paraphrases of statements that seem to commit one to (say) platonism about universals.

 A third sort of response is to embrace some version of fictionalism about abstract objects.
 According to views of this sort, there are no abstract objects.
 As such, all statements that seem to be referring to abstract objects are literally false.
 However, we pretend or speak as if such entities exist because of their ability to enhance the representational power of our language (e.g., to help us express rich and complex truths about the world simply and efficiently).